emissary-ingress/emissary/reference/filter-reference.md

 ## Installing self-signed certificates

 The JWT and OAuth2 filters speak to other servers over HTTP or HTTPS.
-If those servers are condifured to speak HTTPS using a self-signed certificate, attempting to talk to them will result in a error mentioning `ERR x509: certificate signed by unknown authority`.
+If those servers are configured to speak HTTPS using a self-signed certificate, attempting to talk to them will result in a error mentioning `ERR x509: certificate signed by unknown authority`.
 You can fix this by installing that self-signed certificate in to the Pro